ide-workshop/ide-workshop.github.io/index.md

 ## News

+* **February 15th**: We are excited to welcome our first keynote speaker — [Boris Bokowski](https://www.linkedin.com/in/borisbokowski/), Director of Engineering at Google, who oversees the internal development tools for Google's developers and in particular the AI tools for their
+IDEs

 * **January 25th**: overall, **25 papers** were accepted to the workshop!
 Congratulations to the authors!

 * **January 11th**: the reviews are done, and we sent out the notifications to the authors.
 Congratulations!